 - Seek immediate first aid and/or medical treatment, as necessary.
 Inform your medical provider if you sustained a work-related injury or illness.

-- Report the occurrence to your supervisor by completing the Employee’s Work Injury and Illness Report (PDF)* and submit it to your supervisor within 24 hours of the occurrence of injury or illness.
+- Complete an Employee Work Injury and Illness Report (PDF) and submit it to your supervisor within 24 hours of the occurrence of injury or illness.
 [Important: Please do not include your Social Security Number on any worker’s compensation claim documents.]

 - Notify your supervisor of any unsafe work conditions.